 16. Reloaded ammunition

-(1) A person licensed as a Dealer or Manufacturer shall, before selling or disposing of any item of reloaded ammunition, durably imprint in a prominent place on the cartridge package the words, “Reloaded Ammunition”.
+(1) A person licensed as a dealer or manufacturer shall, before selling or disposing of any item of reloaded ammunition, durably imprint in a prominent place on the cartridge package the words, “Reloaded Ammunition”.

 (2) For the purpose of this regulation reloaded ammunition means ammunition utilising a cartridge case that has been used previously.

-17. Ammunition sales (Act s.
+17. Records of ammunition sales (Act s.
 30(3))

 (1) For the purposes of section 30(3) of the Firearms Act 1973, the entry required shall be made in a permanent and legible manner in the record kept for the purpose.